Comfort in a Bowl: Roasted Potato Leek Soup Delight

 Instructions

-- While the potatoes roast, heat the remaining 1 tablespoon of olive oil in a large pot over medium heat.
-Add the diced onion and sauté until translucent, about 5 minutes.
-Stir frequently to develop sweetness without browning.
+While potatoes roast, heat 1 tablespoon oil in a large pot over medium heat.
+Add onion and cook until translucent, then add leeks and garlic and sweat gently until soft, about 8–10 minutes.

 Expert Tips for Garnishes and Serving Suggestions